By Colin Scott© (Nov 1998)

 The Brotogeris Parakeets are a family of small 7-9 inch (18-23 cm) South American Parakeets.
 According to George Smith, who has studied these parakeets both in the wild and in captivity, they can be split into two groups - the 'long-tails', and the 'short-tails'.
-The 'long tails' include the Canary-winged parakeet (B versicolurus chirfri), White-winged Parakeet (B. v versico/urus) and the Plain Parakeet (B tirica).
-Two of the 'short-tails' are illustrated on the centrespread - the Tovi Parakeet (B. jugularis) and the Cobalt-winged Parakeet (B cyanoptera).
+The 'long tails' include the Canary-winged parakeet (B versicolurus chirfri), White-winged Parakeet (B. v versicolurus) and the Plain Parakeet (B tirica).
+Two of the 'short-tails' are the Tovi Parakeet (B. jugularis) and the Cobalt-winged Parakeet (B cyanoptera).

-Other members of the 'short-tails' include the Tui Parakeet (B sanctithomae), Golden-winged Parakeet (jib chrysopterus) and the Grey-cheeked Parakeet (B pyrrhopterus) which we hope to feature in a future article.
+Other members of the 'short-tails' include the Tui Parakeet (B sanctithomae), Golden-winged Parakeet (B chrysopterus) and the Grey-cheeked Parakeet (B pyrrhopterus), which we hope to feature in a future article.

 The 'long tails' favour more open country and have a higher seed intake in their diet, and should therefore, be easier to feed and breed in captivity The 'short-tails' on the other hand generally prefer dense jungle and have a high proportion of fruit, buds and berries in their fare.
 Although they can be fed on a fruit diet in captivity, we can only give them temperate fruit such as apple, pears, grapes, etc., whereas wild tropical fruit tends to be much oilier.
 George also told me that he found the 'short-tails' easy to sex as the cock birds "sing" whereas hens do not.
 The 'long-tails' cannot be sexed this way and he relies on surgical sexing.